Bizzarrini: Racing

 C. Rino Argento helped Bizzarrini manage the race cars during that terrible week in June 1965 at Sebring.
 He has written a detailed account of that week, which was originally published in the Griffon, the magazine of the Iso & Bizzarrini Owner's Club.

 Car No. 8, driven by Silvio Moser, went off track due to brake failure and crashed into a Volkswagen bus.
 Nobody was injured, but the car was a total loss.

 Later during a very heavy rain storm car No. 9, driven by Mike Gammino, aquaplaned, hit the pedestrian bridge and split in two.
 The car split right behind the driver and Mike Gammino did not realize how close he came to being killed until he stepped out of the car.

 The famous California race car builder Max Balchowsky was also at Sebring helping the Bizzarrini team.
 He took all of the pieces of these two Iso/Bizzarrini race cars back to his shop in Southern California with the intention to build one Iso/Bizzarrini from the pieces of the two destroyed cars.
 This recreated Iso/Bizzarrini race car has never been seen again.

 There was a morbid end to the week: a plane crash killed Iso and Bizzarrini supporter Mitch Michelmore and his son as they were on their way back to California.
 Michelmore "had a Chevrolet dealership in Reseda, California and he had sold quite a few Iso Rivoltas; he was enthusiastic about the cars and interested in the racing version (the Grifos) and was seriously considering a sales activity for them in this country", according to C. Rino Argento.

 Argento summed up the week: “This was the end of a terrible week and the pain was unbearable for me, the organizer of this adventure!
 In great part because of my initiative and planning all these people had congregated at Sebring for what was supposed to be a fun, interesting, successful, and profitable race and it turned out to be a human and material disaster!”

 5300 Strada

 In 1966 Bizzarrini S.p.A. released a street legal Grifo A3C as the Bizzarrini 5300 GT Strada (or Bizzarrini 5300 GT America, depending on the market).
 The body shape and mechanical parts were much the same as the Iso A3Cs, resulting in a coupe that is 43 in in height.

-At least three 5300s were turned out as Style Italia-designed spyder/targa versions, all of which survive and are currently owned by the same person.